chrisesharp/foundryvtt-owb-content/README.md

 ## License

-This work is released under [Open Game License](OGL.txt) Version 1.0a.\
+This work is released under [Open Game License](OGL.txt) Version 1.0a.

-This Foundry VTT module requires Operation Whitebox:WW2 Rules that you can find [here](https://www.drivethrurpg.com/product/196284/OWB001-WWII-Operation-WhiteBox).
+This Foundry VTT system requires Operation Whitebox:WW2 Rules that you can find [here](https://www.drivethrurpg.com/product/196284/OWB001-WWII-Operation-WhiteBox).

-This third party product is not affiliated with or approved by Small Niche Games. \
+This third party product is not affiliated with or approved by Small Niche Games.

-Operation Whitebox and OWB:WW2 are trademarks of Small Niche Games.\
+WWII: Operation WhiteBox™ is a trademark of Peter C. Spahn.

+Small Niche Games™ is a trademark of Peter C. Spahn

-The trademark and OWB:WW2 logo are used with permission of Small Niche Games, under license.
+Used with permission under license.

 ## Credits